 The Borough has long been a powerhouse supplying electricity to the Northern Ireland economy.

 The power stations at Kilroot and Ballylumford on the East Antrim coast have long supplied the majority of NI’s electricity needs.
-EP UK Investments Ltd took over these plants in late 2019 are transitioning to new cleaner sources of generation involving the integration of renewables.
-Kilroot near Carrickfergus, is also the location for a planned Green Energy Park investment of £600m incorporating a range of technologies and applications.
+EP UK Investments Ltd took over these plants in late 2019 and are transitioning to new cleaner sources of generation involving the integration of renewables.
+The Kilroot plant near Carrickfergus, is also the location for a planned Green Energy Park investment of £600m incorporating a range of technologies and applications.

 Image – The Northern Ireland Electricity Grid Network 2019 (Copyright SONI)